juliomeza/School_District_Analysis/README.md

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs
 1. The 9th grade was removed from the THS passing percentage analysis.
-2. The THS summary values were manually updated to reflect more accurate resutls.
+2. The THS summary values were manually updated to reflect more accurate results.
 3. The differences can only be noticed after the decimal point.
 4. There is not a notable difference between the average scores after removing the THS ninth grade.